15TH JANUARY 1898

 HORSHAM SUSSEX

 Sir, -- On Sunday, April 24, some of our friends from Battersea, journeyed down here for the purpose of addressing a meeting of enginemen and firemen, and to open a branch of our Society.
-There was a attendance, considering this is only a small depot.
+There was an attendance, considering this is only a small depot.
 With a few transfers we started a branch with 21 members, and before long we shall have more.
 Mr. Perkins, of Battersea, was voted to the chair, and the meeting was addressed by Messrs.
 G. Mannell, W. Cooper, and J. Bliss, who pointed out why enginemen and firemen should mind their own business and not ask others to do what they could do for themselves.
-You will hear more from us soon.

 Yours fraternally,